gmemstr/Platypus/README.md

  - Python 3.x (2.x not officially supported)
  - pip
   - `pip install -r requirements.txt`
- - MySQL / MariaDB
+ - MariaDB

 ## Running
-You'll want to first set up your SQL database - a skeleton file you can import is located in the `Scripts` folder.
-Else see the SQL database specifications.

 Run `python setup.py` to set up your instance, including creating the MariaDB databse and setting an admin password.

 Finally you can run `python App.py` and go navigate to `127.0.0.1:8080/login` to get to the admin control panel.

-To expose it to the world, I recommend using an [nginx proxy](#).
+To expose it to the world, I recommend using an [nginx proxy](https://www.nginx.com/resources/admin-guide/reverse-proxy/).
 ## Configuration

 ```